huggingface/transformers/examples/research_projects/rag-end2end-retriever/README.md

 Authors: @patrickvonplaten and @lhoestq

-The original RAG implementation is able to end-to-end train the question encoder and the generator.
+The original RAG implementation is able to train the question encoder and the generator in an end-to-end fashion.
 This extension enables the end-to-end training of RAG including the context encoder in the retriever component.
 Please read the [accompanying blog post](https://shamanesiri.medium.com/how-to-finetune-the-entire-rag-architecture-including-dpr-retriever-4b4385322552) for details on this implementation.